REPORTS TO: Chief Mate

 - Writing skills capable of completing forms and making log entries

-- Interpersonal skills require the ability to interact cordially and professionally with guests and fellow crew.
+- Interpersonal skills require the ability to interact cordially and professionally with guests

 - Must pass pre-employment drug screening and comply with company random drug testing program